jptos/pair/README.md

 # pair
-(c) 2015 Sean Patrick Burke, on behalf of the Journal of the Patent & Trademark Office Society
+(c) 2015 Sean Patrick Burke

 Non-IFW PAIR data tabs.
 Includes basic application information.
 Not as complete as published application data.

 pf.pl - A perl script for pulling PAIR data

-usage: pf.pl [<Application Number>] [CSV]
+usage: pf.pl [\<Application Number\>] [CSV]

 If no arguments are provided, the script will crawl ReedTech's public data.
 As of September 2015, there are approximately 5.2 million records.
-If you don't feel like generating your own db, feel free to download the quarterly dataset posted in the /data folder.'
+If you don't feel like generating your own db, feel free to download the quarterly dataset posted here:.

 You will need the following components to run this script: DBI:SQLite